sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

 - Open the Cody commands menu (`⌥C` on Mac or `Alt-C` on Windows/Linux)
 - Select **Custom commands > New Custom Command**
 - Type the slash `/` name you want to use, for example, `/my-custom-command`
-- Next, write a suitable description for the command in the sentence case
+- Next, write a suitable description for the command in the sentence case.
+For example, `Compare files in open tabs` or `Explain current directory`
-- Provide the relevant instructions for Cody that it will follow
+- Provide the relevant instructions for Cody that it will follow.
+This is the `prompt` that Cody will use to pass relevant context to the LLM
 - Then, make one or more options for the context selection for accurate responses
 - Finally, choose the location where you want to save the custom command
 - Press **Enter** to complete the process, and your custom command is successfully created
+- You can hit `esc` key at any time to discard a new custom command

 ### Running Custom Commands

 You can invoke custom commands with the same hotkey as predefined commands.
-Once created, your custom commands would appear with the rest of the predefined commands in the list.
+Once created, your custom commands will appear with the rest of the predefined commands in the list.
 Let's type `/my-custom-command` in the chat window, and it will appear.
 Now, you can run this new command on your code and get answers to your questions accordingly.

 ![create-new-custom-command](https://storage.googleapis.com/sourcegraph-assets/Docs/custom-command.png)